hisham3d/DB-Project-sem4/README.md

-# TravelEase – Comprehensive Travel Management Platform
+# 🌍 TravelEase – Comprehensive Travel Management Platform
 Course: CS2005 Database Systems (Spring 2025)

-Project Title: TravelEase – Comprehensive Travel Management Platform
+Instructor: Mr. Majid Hussain
+Submission Date: 13 May 2025

-Group Members:
+👥 Group Members
 Ruhab Ahmad – Roll No: 23i-0559

 Abdullah Salman – Roll No: 23i-0597

 Hisham Abdullah – Roll No: 23i-0693

-Instructor: Mr. Majid Hussain

-Submission Date: 13 May 2025

 📌 Project Overview

-TravelEase is a multi-user travel planning and management platform that connects travelers, tour operators, hotels, guides, and transport providers.
-It allows for trip customization, booking, resource allocation,
+TravelEase is a multi-user travel planning and management platform that bridges travelers with tour operators, hotels, guides, and transport providers.
+The platform enables users to:

-payments, and review systems.

-This system was developed using:
+Customize trips

+Book services in real-time

+Allocate resources efficiently

+Process secure payments

+Submit and view reviews

+This comprehensive system ensures seamless travel management through role-based interfaces and rich analytics.

+🛠️ Technologies Used
-Frontend: C# Windows Forms (.NET Framework)
+Frontend: C# (Windows Forms - .NET Framework)

 Backend: Microsoft SQL Server

-Reporting: Integrated with charting tools for data visualization
+Reporting & Visualization: Integrated charting tools

 ✅ Features Summary

-Role-based Access Control
+🔐 Role-Based Access Control

-Secure Authentication
+🔒 Secure Authentication System

-Integrated Payment Management
+💳 Integrated Payment Management

-Realtime Trip Booking System
+📅 Real-time Trip Booking

-Analytics for Admin/Operators/Hotels
+📊 Admin & Partner Analytics Dashboard

-Comprehensive Reporting System
+🧾 Comprehensive Reporting Module

-Mock Data for Evaluation and Testing
+🧪 Mock Data for Testing and Evaluation

 🚀 How to Run
+Open the Solution:

-Open TravelEaseApp.sln in Visual Studio 2019 or above
+Open TravelEaseApp.sln using Visual Studio 2019 or higher.

+Restore Dependencies:
-Restore NuGet Packages (if applicable)
+Restore all NuGet Packages (if prompted).

+Set Up the Database:
-Set up the database using scripts in /SQL_Scripts/ in SQL Server
+Execute the SQL scripts available in the /SQL_Scripts/ directory using Microsoft SQL Server.

+Configure Database Connection:
-Update DB connection string in App.config
+Update the DB connection string in the App.config file according to your local SQL Server settings.

+Build and Run the Project:
-Build and run the application
+Build the solution and run the application to start using TravelEase.